01-edu/Branch-Blockchain/Quest8 Decentralised Finance/LendingPlatform /README.md

     - Add a function `setPrice(uint)` that allow to set the value of `Volatile` in `Stable`

 - Create a `LendingPlatform` smart contract with :
-    - A constructor that takes in parameters the addresses the tokens mentionned above
+    - A constructor that takes in parameters the addresses the tokens mentioned above
     - A function `registerOracle(address)` that identifies the oracle used
     - A function `depositStable(amount)` that allows a lender to deposit the amount in the Stable token.
 In exchange, the lender will receive the corresponding amount in lStable.
     - A function `depositVolatile(amount)` that allows an user to deposit the amount in the Volatile .
 In exchange, the lender will receive the corresponding amount in lVolatile.